eelhaik/AncestryGeni/README.md

 ## First Stage: ADMIXTURE

 ### 1.1 Rationale
-The training process involves two main parts:
+The process involves two main parts:
-1. Unsupervised ADMIXTURE is applied to a subset of reference individuals from the 1000 Genomes Project to identify 12 global gene pools (ancestry components).
+1. Unsupervised ADMIXTURE is applied to a subset of reference individuals from the 1000 Genomes Project to identify global gene pools (ancestry components).
 2. Supervised ADMIXTURE estimates the ancestry proportions of each test sample based on these predefined components.

 ### 1.2 Files Needed